autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 #### Use Training Repository with Docker

-Alternatively, you can use Docker to run the mmdetection3d repository.We provide a Dockerfile to build a Docker image with the mmdetection3d repository and its dependencies.
+Alternatively, you can use Docker to run the mmdetection3d repository.
+We provide a Dockerfile to build a Docker image with the mmdetection3d repository and its dependencies.

 Clone fork of the mmdetection3d repository